Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Asymptotics for Conditional Estimators

-\begin{example} In the normal means problem, $p_\theta$ is a normal distribution with $\theta$ being the mean vector.
-The sufficient statistic is $T(y)=\Sigma^{-1}y$, where $\Sigma$ is the known covariance matrix.
+\begin{example} In the normal means problem, $p_\theta$ is a normal distribution with mean vector $\theta$.
+The sufficient statistic is $T(y)=\bSigma^{-1}y$, where $\bSigma$ is the known covariance matrix.
 Each model $M\in\mathcal{M}$ corresponds to a set of mean vectors with a subset of coordinates equal to zero.
 The selection procedure $S_n$ is based on comparing the coordinates of $\bar T_n$ to predetermined thresholds $l_{j}$ and $u_j$, recall~(\ref{mvnSelection}).
-In an asymptotic setting $l_j$ and $u_j$ will often scale with the sample size to obtain desired type-I error rates. \end{example}
+In an asymptotic setting $l_j$ and $u_j$ will often scale with the sample size to obtain a pre-specified type-I error rate. \end{example}

 We consider estimation of a parameter $\theta^M_0$ of a fixed model $M$, which represents the model selected in the data analysis.
 If the data-generating distribution $f^*$ belongs to $M$, then $f^*=p_{\theta^M_0}$ for a parameter value $\theta^M_0 \in \Theta^M$ and consistency can be understood as referring to the true data-generating distribution.
 If $f^*\not\in M$, then the parameter in question corresponds to the distribution in $M$ that minimizes the KL-divergence from $f^*$, so